werf/werf/docs/pages/configuration/stapel_image/git_directive.md

    - the path in `add` is concatenated with the mask or raw path from include or exclude config directive and concatenated with additional suffix pattern `**/*`;
    - two paths are compared with the use of glob patterns: if file matches the mask, then it will be included (for `includePaths`) or excluded (for `excludePaths`), the algorithm is ended.

 > The second step with adding `**/*` template is for convenience: the most frequent use case of a _git mapping_ with filters is to configure recursive copying for the directory.
-Adding `**/*` makes enough to specify the directory name only, and its entire content matches the filter.
+Adding `**/*` makes enough to specify the directory name only, and its entire content matches the filter

 Masks may contain the following patterns: